CCG home page

 An entertaining talk about the problems involved about the new nature reserve that a goup of four people have just bought just south of Carnforth.

-Steve Garand is a retired museum professional, an entomologist amember of the Lancashire WT and of the Cumbria WT, and a trustee of The Folly and North Craven Building Preservation Trust
+Steve Garland is a retired museum professional, an entomologist amember of the Lancashire WT and of the Cumbria WT, and a trustee of The Folly and North Craven Building Preservation Trust

 Settle Methodist Church, Church St, Settle BD24 9JH